Neomediatech/sshd/README.md

 ### Custom users
 If you want to use some user inside this container (otherwise it's useless) you can bind mount a shadow file in /data/shadow container.
 This must contains only users you want to allow connect to this container.
 Keep in mind that every user will have permission to become root user through `sudo` command.

-## Why install openssh-server at container startup instead of at image creation?
-Because on every container startup openssh create a new (server) ssh key.
-If you want to keep the same ssh key follow "How to customi[s|z]e" instructions above.